lavanchukka/Sql-Advanced-Analytics/README.md

 # Sql-Advanced-Analytics
-Analyzing th edata using advancede sql techniques like data segmentation, change-over-time trends, cumulative analysis.
+Analyzing the data using advancede sql techniques like data segmentation, change-over-time trends, cumulative analysis.